WD Blue SSD Not Showing up in BIOS? Fix it in 7 Ways

 System Clone

-1. In the destination partition interface, select the target disk for system migration (newly installed WD SSD) and tap Next.
+1. In the destination partition interface, select the newly installed WD Blue SSD and tap Next.

 Select Destination

-1. Since the selected target disk is an SSD, it is recommended to check the SSD Alignmentcheckbox and tap the Start Clone button in the bottom right corner after previewing the operation.
+1. Check the SSD Alignment checkbox to optimize SSD performance and tap the Start Clone button in the bottom right corner after previewing the operation.

 Frequently Asked Questions about WD Blue SSD Not Showing Up